KowalewskiPawel/NodeJS-Warsaw-Token/README.md

 ## About The Project

-Presentation material for building a simple non-erc20 standard token, and NFT token using Node.js and Solidity.
+Presentation material of building a simple non-erc20 standard token, and NFT token using Node.js and Solidity.
 There are two branches for each type of token:

 - `basic-token` branch with the simplest version of the token
 - `nft-token` nft version according to ERC-721 standard